I'm a People

 I'm a People is an album by American country music artist George Jones.
 It was released in 1966 on the Musicor Records label.
 The album hit number one on the country chart.

-George Bedard of AllMusic writes, "One of the more consistent Musicor offerings, it features a good mix of uptempo honky tonk and novelty ("I'm a People", "Ship of Love" and "Blindfold of Love"), ballads (the eerie "The Lonely Know My Secret"), and sacred songs ("If You Believe" and "Old Brush Arbors").
+George Bedard of AllMusic wrote, "One of the more consistent Musicor offerings, it features a good mix of uptempo honky tonk and novelty ("I'm a People", "Ship of Love" and "Blindfold of Love"), ballads (the eerie "The Lonely Know My Secret"), and sacred songs ("If You Believe" and "Old Brush Arbors").
 "Four-O-Thirty Three" and the title track were both top ten country hits.
-I'm A People also includes the "World Of Forgotten People" written by fellow country star Loretta Lynn.
-In his essay for the 1994 Sony compilation The Essential George Jones: The Spirit of Country, Rich Kienzle observes that the Dallas Frazier-penned title track contains an arrangement "clearly designed to imitate Roger Miller's hit novelties.
-George even attempted to scat-sing as Miller often did on his own hits."
+I'm a People also includes the "World of Forgotten People" written by fellow country star Loretta Lynn.